5.9. Hard decays¶

 are expressed in terms of Weyl spinors.
 For that, an arbitrary light-like vector

 needs to be chosen.
-The definition of vector boson polarization
+The definition of VB polarization

 is not unambiguous.
-It can be specified by the options described in the following
+It can be specified by the following options described in the subsequent

 sections: